SeaBoiii/seaboiii.github.io/novel/the-abix-chronicle/Chapter26.md

 ---
+layout: chapter
+novel: the-abix-chronicle
+order: 26
-title: Chapter 26 - One by One
+Title: Chapter 26 - One by One
-layout: default
 ---

 ### **Chapter 26: One by One**